Pistachio: Cultivation

 The pistachio tree may live up to 300 years.
 The trees are planted in orchards, and take around 7 to 10 years to reach significant production.
-Production is alternate-bearing or biennial-bearing, meaning the harvest is heavier in alternate years.
+Production is alternate-bearing (biennial-bearing), meaning the harvest is heavier in alternate years.
 Peak production is reached around 20 years.
 Trees are usually pruned to size to make the harvest easier.
 One male tree produces enough pollen for 8 to 12 drupe-bearing females.
-Harvesting in the United States and Greece is often accomplished using equipment to shake the drupes off the tree.
+In the United States and Greece, the fruit is often harvested with equipment to shake the drupes off the tree.
 After hulling and drying, pistachios are sorted according to open-mouth and closed-mouth shells, then roasted or processed by special machines to produce pistachio kernels.